amitchakor21/AmitChakor21.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!!
 I'm an IT Engineer who loves to bring IDEAS into reality.
-Being a Technology enthusiast, I help people to modernize their experiences.
-Powered by VS Code, Photoshop, and Cad Modelings is my Bread n Butter.
-Believing in loyalty, customer satisfaction and future demand for a solution helps me to stay motivated.
-Staying in tune with AI and Robotics is another reason that makes me feel all-rounder.
-I am confident that my skill set would be an excellent addition to your organization.
+Being a Technology enthusiast, I love to stay up to date with Web designing, AI, and Robotics.
+You will mostly find my PC Ram primarily busy with VS Code, Matlab, and Solidworks.
+Besides tech, believing in loyalty, customer satisfaction, and solving problems in the simplest possible way helps me stay motivated.
+Come join me on my journey full of wild roller coasters.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/AmitChakor.pdf" "newtab" >}}resumé{{< /staticref >}}.